 - Stand on any street corner dressed up as St. Malachy, and with a megaphone in hand quote his 112 phrases

-‘The Prophecy of the Pope’, a series of 112 short, cryptic phrases in Latin are claimed to predict the line of Roman Catholic Popes, beginning with Pope Celestine II.
+‘The Prophecy of the Pope’, a series of 112 short, cryptic phrases in Latin are claimed to predict the line of Catholic Popes, beginning with Pope Celestine II.
 The alleged prophecies were first published by Benedictine monk Arnold de Wyon in 1595.
 Wyon attributed the prophecies to Saint Malachy, a 12th‑century Archbishop of Armagh, Ireland.
 Being that the last prophecy predicts the Apocalypse, it’s important that you use a megaphone so that it will be harder for people to ignore you.
 Wearing red leather shoes won’t hurt the effort either.

 - Impress your friends by using words like sede vacante, transubstantiation, and interregnum